This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: $13 (free with Swiss Travel Pass)

-Located in the composer’s former residence, this museum celebrates the life and work of Richard Wagner, one of the most influential figures in classical music.
-Exhibits include manuscripts, personal belongings, and memorabilia from Wagner’s time in Lucerne.
+This museum celebrates the life and work of composer Richard Wagner, and is actually located inside his former home.
+You can see the manuscripts, personal belongings, and memorabilia from Wagner’s time in Lucerne.

 The Richard Wagner Museum is about a 30 minute walk from the train station along Lake Lucerne.
-If that’s a bit too far on foot or you’re short on time, it’s also accessible by bus or boat.
+If that’s a bit too far on foot, it’s also accessible by bus or boat, although you’d be dependent on the scheduled stops.

 Swiss Transport Museum